Skip to Main Site Navigation Skip to Content Skip to Footer

 • Students are expected to assume responsibility for arranging transportation to and from each clinical experience.
 Encouragement is extended to students to consider carpooling when feasible.
 Eastern Connecticut State University offers a shuttle service on campus, which will include a designated route, less than one mile down the street, to Windham Hospital, the location that will serve as the future home of our Eastern’s CESI Nursing Labs.

-• Students will be responsible for student fees throughout the BSN program.
-Student lab fees each semester cover the cost of clinical software, one pair of nursing scrubs, a personal lab supply filled tote, laboratory or simulation equipment, and additional learning resources.
-Eastern nursing students should also plan to budget for any additional nursing uniform requirements, mandatory health screenings, transportation, and personal health insurance.
+• Students will be responsible and should plan for additional fees throughout the BSN program.
+Nursing program fees each semester of $450 have been budgeted over the four years to cover the cost of clinical software, one pair of nursing scrubs, a personal lab supply filled tote, laboratory and simulation equipment and supplies, and additional learning resources.
+They must purchase any additional Eastern CT State University designated uniforms via the University’s Scrubin account link which will be provided by the clinical coordinator.
+All nursing students must also plan to pay for their own mandatory health screening requirements, personal health insurance, additional nursing uniform requirements, and transportation once enrolled into the nursing program.

 • Eastern Connecticut State University prides itself on having intimate class sizes.
 With smaller class sizes, we find that our students have stronger teacher/student relationships, a larger focus on enhanced learning, a sense of community, individualized personal attention, increased opportunities to participate, and an overall improved classroom environment.
 Our typical nursing class ranges from 10 to 50 students per classroom with an average size of 22 students.
 While in the clinical setting, our student-to-instructor ratio ranges from 4:1 to 8:1 depending on the site location and specialty.